Mechanisms of Multimodal Synchronization: Insights from Decoder-Based Video-Text-to-Speech Synthesis: Evaluation Metrics

 We present the raters with a generated speech (with volume normalization) overlayed with the original video or original video with original (or reconstructed) speech.
 We instruct raters to rate how natural speech in the video sounds, how intelligible (e.g. easy to understand) speech is in the video, and how synchronized the speech is with the video on a five-point Likert scale, where 1 corresponds to very unnatural and 5 corresponds to very natural.
 In Figure~\ref{fig:mos_eval_setup} we show a screenshot seen by raters.
 Finally, we compute the MOS with confidence intervals calculated using bootstrap resampling with 10k iterations, providing a reliable estimate of the variability MOS results.

 We further instruct raters to evaluate emotional consistency between video and generated speech ('video-speech emotions') and emotional expressiveness in speech ('speech emotions') by comparing ground truth and generated audios, see instructions in Figures~\ref{fig:mos_eval_setup_emotion} and~\ref{fig:mos_eval_setup_sim}.
-MOS results, Table~\ref{tab:voxceleb_mos_emotion}, demonstrate the benefit of visual conditioning for emotional expressiveness.
+MOS results, Table~\ref{tab:voxceleb_mos_emotion}, highlight the advantages of visual conditioning for intelligibility, naturalness, synchronization, and emotional expressiveness.
+We use \textit{emotions2vec}\footnote{\url{https://huggingface.co/emotion2vec}} to select audio with non-neutral emotions (6 classes, each prob. $>99\%$).

+\paragraph{MCD-DTW-SL vs. \alignmetric}~~~ MCD-DTW-SL measures spectral similarity by computing mel-cepstral distortion (MCD) after dynamic time warping between generated and reference speech.
+While effective for assessing acoustic fidelity, it operates at the frame level and allows non-linear temporal warping, which can mask synchronization errors by artificially aligning mis-timed speech.
+In contrast, \alignmetric operates at the phoneme level and explicitly measures absolute temporal deviation between corresponding phoneme centers without allowing time warping.
+As a result, \alignmetric directly captures perceptually salient audio-visual misalignment that DTW-based metrics may obscure, making it better suited for evaluating synchronization in video-conditioned speech generation.